Hieronymbus/Quit-Quit/doc/info.md

 # Backend
 - express-fileupload : for the video upload
-- crypto : random uuid fo file upload
+- crypto : random uuid for file upload
 - cross-env : single command without worrying about setting or using the environment variable properly for the platform.
 - nodemon : monitoryour project directory and automatically restarts your node application when it detects any changes.
 - express : server